SAP-samples/teched2023-IN263/exercises/ex0/README.md

-# Discover - Support Industry 4.0 with Event-Driven Architecture
+## Getting Started - Support Industry 4.0 with Event-Driven Architecture

 > **IMPORTANT**: This section is for informational purposes only and does not require any actions to be taken by the participants.
 Its aim is to provide a better understanding of the preconfigurations.
 The goal is to provide a clear understanding of the concepts and technologies involved.

-## Business Process Flow
+### Business Process Flow

 In this event-driven scenario, based on the real-time status of the IoT Devices , actionable events are sent to Events-to-Business-Actions framework built on SAP BTP via SAP Integration Suite Advanced Event Mesh to decide on the critical business actions to be taken in the SAP Enteprise Business systems such as SAP S/4 HANA Cloud.